Amazon’s warehouse workers sound alarms about coronavirus spread

 But in interviews, warehouse workers in the United States and Europe say they worry their workplaces aren’t safe enough and could contribute to the spread of the virus.
-More than 1,500 workers from around the world have signed a petition that calls on the company to take additional steps to insure the safety in their workplace.
+More than 1,500 workers from around the world have signed a petition that calls on the company to take additional steps to ensure the safety in their workplace.

-A worker at one of the facilities in Spain, where some colleagues have been quarantined with coronavirus-like symptoms, told The Post he fears the warehouse may be a hot spot and wants it shut down.
+A worker at one of the facilities in Spain, where some colleagues have been quarantined with coronavirus-like symptoms and two others have tested positive for covid-19, told The Post he fears the warehouse may be a hot spot and wants it shut down.

 “It’s an atmosphere of fear — huge fear right now,” said Luismi Ruiz, who has worked there since November 2012 and is a union representative.
 Amazon is spraying disinfectant throughout the warehouse and staggering employee breaks so fewer people congregate together, to reduce contagion.